sukrithamukundan/Flutter-Bootcamp/Day 2/day2.md

   english_words: ^4.0.0-0   # add this line
   ```

-- While viewing the pubspec in Android Studio's editor view, click Packages get.
+- **Step 5:-** While viewing the pubspec in Android Studio's editor view, click Packages get.
 This pulls the package into your project.
 You should see the following in the console:
 ```
 flutter packages get
 Running "flutter packages get" in startup_namer...
 Process finished with exit code 0
 ```
-- In lib/main.dart, import the new package:
+- **Step 6:-** In lib/main.dart, import the new package:

 ```
 import 'package:flutter/material.dart';
 import 'package:english_words/english_words.dart';  // Add this line.
 ```
-- Next, you'll use the `english_words` package to generate the text instead of using "Hello World".
+Next, you'll use the `english_words` package to generate the text instead of using "Hello World".

-b2f84ff91b0e1396.png Make the following changes:
+**Step 7:-** Make the following changes:

 ```
 import 'package:flutter/material.dart';